John-Atha/PostOn/api_specs.md

 * PUT   /comments/{id}                                 :       updates the comment with the given id to seen / not seen (or 400)
 * GET   /users/{id}/comments?start=index1&end=index2   :       returns the comments that this user has posted with index1<like_index<index2 (or 402)
 * GET   /users/{id}/commented?start=index1&end=index2  :       returns the comments on posts of this owner with index1<like_index<index2 (or 402)
+* GET   /comments/{id}/likes?start=index1&end=index2   :       returns all likes on the comment with the given id and index1<comment_index<index2 (or 400 or 402)
+* GET   /comments/{id}/likes/sample                    :       returns #likes and the first like on the comment with the given id (or 400 or 402)

 #### General
 * GET   /users/{id}/activity                            :       returns the activity (likes, comments, likes on comments, posts, follows) of user with given id (or 400, or 402)